A recent Unicorn graph of India says that India will give birth to 250+ unicorns by 2025

 A timely and periodic review mechanism is very essential to identify any lacunas or gaps in various processes of the company.
 E.g. Internal Audit, MIS reporting.
 Such a mechanism can be done by having an in-house reporting system or taking the help of the right consultants.
 I am focusing on the right consultants because this is the important task wherein a founder can come to know about his organization’s shortfalls or scope of improvement overall.

 To conclude this roadmap for India startups article I would say founders must get the liberty to just focus on their product and its growth, and assign the right tax consultant to do the rest.
-Because a right and enthusiastic professional can help you at every stage of your business by keeping your vision in mind.
+Because the right and enthusiastic professional can help you at every stage of your business by keeping your vision in mind.
 Kindly write in the comment box if there are any questions and I will be happy to answer.
-Also to know more about the Indian Unicorn projection by 2025 as said in the starting of the blog, you can click here.
+Also to know more about the Indian Unicorn projection by 2025 as said at the start of the blog, you can click here.